ibm-cloud-docs/vpc/data-security.md

 * [Creating Block Storage volumes with customer-managed encryption](/docs/vpc?topic=vpc-block-storage-vpc-encryption)
 * [Creating File Storage shares with customer-managed encryption](/docs/vpc?topic=vpc-file-storage-byok-encryption)

+If you choose {{site.data.keyword.keymanagementserviceshort}} Dedicated, you must first initialize your instance by using the CLI before you can use it to encrypt VPC resources.
+For more information, see [Initializing Dedicated {{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-st-init-cli).
+{: important}

 ### Working with customer-managed keys for VPC